The Ankeny Brief

 Schools

-The Ankeny Community School District is one of the largest and fastest-growing in Iowa, with two big comprehensive high schools — Ankeny High and Ankeny Centennial — plus a steady pipeline of new elementary and middle schools as the town grows.
+Families move to Ankeny largely for the schools: the Ankeny Community School District is one of the largest and fastest-growing in Iowa, with two big comprehensive high schools - Ankeny High and Ankeny Centennial - plus a steady pipeline of new elementary and middle schools as the town grows.
 Ankeny is also home to the main campus of DMACC (Des Moines Area Community College), one of the state's largest two-year colleges, with trades, transfer, and career programs right in town.

 New to Ankeny?
 Feel like a local fast.